-AG series are adaptive electric gripper, The number(AG-number) represents the maximum gripping stroke of the gripper.
+CGC series are collaborative electric gripper, The number(CGC-number) represents the maximum gripping force of the gripper.
 The gripper is equipped with a pair of parallel fingertips, which runs symmetrically during the movement.
 The main structure of the gripper is a smooth rectangular structure.
 It is equipped with an 8-core communication interface, as shown in Figure 1.1.
 It has the following characteristics:

-Controllable force/position: The gripper can program and adjust the grip position and grip force.
-In the process of gripper movement, the running speed is related to the clamping force.
-The greater the clamping force is, the faster the running speed is.
+Controllable force/position/speed: The gripper can program and adjust the grip position, grip force and speed.

 Multiple communication modes: The gripper supports Modbus RTU protocol and IO mode control.
-Other communication protocols such as USB and ETHERNET can be transferred through protocol converter.
+Other communication protocols such as Ethernet and ETHERNET can be transferred through protocol converter.

-Gripping detection: The combination of force control and position control is adopted in the gripping process.
+Gripping Detection: The combination of force control and position control is adopted in the gripping process.